Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Discussion

 The work conducted by Fiuza et al. \cite{fiuza+20}, although not focused on ion dynamics in quasi-perpendicular shocks, serves as a valuable reference (in terms of characterstic plasma and shock conditions) for conditions that could be achieved at the National Ignition Facility (NIF).
 The experiments accelerated two identical counterstreaming plasma flows driven by 84 laser beams irradiating of two deuterated carbon (CD$_2$) targets.
 The plasma flows interacted in the central region, reaching velocities of $v_{sh} \approx 1800$ km/s.
 Non-thermal electrons were observed to be accelerated in the shock transition layer to energies reaching $\sim 500$ keV, exceeding the thermal energy by more than a factor of 100.
 Electron spectrometer measurements confirmed the presence of a power-law energy tail with a spectral index of $p \approx 3$.

-If these conditions were similar to a quasi-perpendicular shock experiment at the NIF, then for an electron-proton plasma premagnetized by a $10$ T magnetic field and a temperature of 60 eV, this setup could produce a shock at $(M_A \approx 60,M_s \approx 13)$ and persist for $\approx 24 \omega_c^{-1}$, which would satisfy the conditions for strong acceleration.
+If these conditions were similar to a quasi-perpendicular shock experiment at the NIF, then for an electron-proton plasma premagnetized by a $10$ T magnetic field and a temperature of 60 eV, this setup could produce a shock at $(M_A \approx 60,M_s \approx 13)$ and persist for $\approx 24 \omega_c^{-1}$, which would satisfy the conditions for strong acceleration, as shown in Fig. \ref{fig:experiments}a.
+The values of $M_A$ and $M_s$ obtained under these conditions, although not previously achieved experimentally, are representative of characteristic parameters plausibly accessible at the NIF.